DBQ-SSD: Dynamic Ball Query for Efficient 3D Object Detection: Related Work

 \subsection{3D Detectors}

 The task of 3D detection is to predict 3D bounding boxes and class labels for each object in a point cloud scene.
-The detection algorithms can be split into voxel-based~\cite{voxelnet,second,pointpillars,sassd} and point-based~\cite{pointrcnn,3dssd,sasa,ia_ssd} methods.
-Voxel-based methods convert point cloud into regular voxels or pillars, make it natural to apply 3D convolution or its sparse variant~\cite{second} for feature extraction.
-This regular partition method may lead to detail information lost, so point-based methods are proposed to directly process vanilla point cloud.
-Inspired by PointNet++~\cite{pointnetpp} and Faster R-CNN~\cite{fasterrcnn}, PointRCNN~\cite{pointrcnn} employs SA and FP layers to extract feature for each point and designs a region proposal network (RPN) to produce proposals, and utilizes a extra stage of module to predict bounding boxes and class labels.
-Similar with single-stage 2D detectors~\cite{retinanet,fcos,wang2021end,song2019tacnet,zhang2019glnet}, 3DSSD~\cite{3dssd} and IA-SSD~\cite{ia_ssd} discard the region proposal network, and use encoder-only architecture to localize 3D objects.
-Our work focus on dynamically dropping the redundant background point features for single stage point-based detector, which is rarely researched in previous works.
-Our method endow detector with super inference speed.
+The detection algorithms can be split into voxel-based~\citep{voxelnet,second,pointpillars,sassd} and point-based~\citep{pointrcnn,3dssd,sasa,ia_ssd} methods.
+Voxel-based methods convert the point cloud into regular voxels or pillars, making it natural to apply 3D convolution or its sparse variant~\citep{second} for feature extraction.
+This regular partition method may lead to detailed information lost, so point-based methods are proposed to directly process vanilla point cloud.
+Inspired by PointNet++~\citep{pointnetpp} and Faster R-CNN~\citep{fasterrcnn}, PointRCNN~\citep{pointrcnn} employs SA and FP layers to extract feature for each point and designs a region proposal network (RPN) to produce proposals, and utilizes an extra stage of the module to predict bounding boxes and class labels.
+In addition, PV-RCNN~\citep{pvrcnn} integrates voxel and point features to the RPN for generating higher-quality proposals.
+Pyramid R-CNN~\citep{pyramidrcnn} introduces a pyramid RoI head with learnable radii to boost accuracy at the expense of latency overhead.
+In contrast, our method aims to achieve more efficient inference by adaptively selecting the network branches for each input point.
+Other efforts are similar to single-stage 2D detectors~\citep{retinanet,fcos,wang2021end,song2019tacnet,zhang2019glnet}.
+3DSSD~\citep{3dssd} and IA-SSD~\citep{ia_ssd} discard the region proposal network and use encoder-only architecture to localize 3D objects.
+Our work focus on dynamically dropping the redundant background point features for single-stage point-based detector, which is rarely researched in previous works.
+Our method endows the detector with super inference speed.